 Here’s a little more about me and what you’ll find here.

 I find joy in telling stories that change stories.
 A former marketing and communications executive, I now share more than 30 years of insight and wisdom with emerging leaders and ministries that long to make a true impact.
-I’m honored to gather words and images that inspire others to action as the social media director of Orphan Outreach.
-I’m also a writer, blogger, and speaker – sharing battle-tested wisdom about leadership, advocacy marketing, and finding God in the most beautiful and painful of circumstances.
+I’m honored to gather words and images that inspire others to action as Engagement Manager for Orphan Outreach.
+I’m also a writer, author, blogger, and speaker—sharing battle-tested wisdom about leadership, advocacy marketing, and finding God in the most beautiful and painful of circumstances.

 But tips and tricks fall short when it comes to the way we live our lives.